hackbg/fadroma/README.md

 An exported **devnet snapshot** is a great way to provide a standardized dev build of your project that can be run locally by frontend devs, by your CI pipeline, etc.

-## Select target chain
+## Selecting deploy targets

-Projects created by Fadroma include define NPM scripts for the supported modes:
+The supported deploy targets are `mainnet`, `testnet`, and `devnet`.
+Projects created by Fadroma define NPM scripts to select them:

 ```sh
 # Deploy to mainnet